hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### 6) Exploring the data

 Finally we can play around with the data.
-In grafana the data is basically modeled via the query, so it can then be displayed in various forms.
+In Grafana the data is basically modeled via the query, so it can then be displayed in various forms.

 For example to display a table of the most recent jobs, the query looks like this: